8884414650 Skip to content

 When Do Independent Contractors Need Workers’ Comp?

 • Providing financial resources for medical bills and lost wages: Many health insurance policies refuse coverage for injuries suffered in the course and scope of work.
-Workers’ compensation insurance can also provide partial wage replacement when an independent contractor suffers a work injury or occupational illness that renders them unable to work.
+Workers’ comp insurance can also provide partial wage replacement when an independent contractor suffers a work injury or occupational illness that renders them unable to work.

-• Hiring employees or subcontractors: An independent contractor who hires people to work for them on client projects may be required by Arizona law to have workers’ compensation insurance if someone is hurt while working for the contractor.
+• Hiring employees or subcontractors: An independent contractor who hires people to work for them on client projects may be required by Arizona law to purchase workers’ compensation insurance if someone is hurt while working for the contractor.

 Common Independent Contractor Injuries